CodeMelted/codemelted_developer/terminal/README.md

 ### Navigate Help

 `codemelted --help` will produce the following STDOUT from the PowerShell `Get-Help` system.
-From the help output, you can drill into the help system of each `[Action]`.
-You only care about the following fields from any command help:
+From the help output, you can drill into the help system of each `[Action]` to learn about each of the supported use case actions.

-- SYNOPSIS
-- DESCRIPTION
-- RELATED LINKS

 ```
 NAME